In This Article

-There's nothing quite like finding the perfect pair of dark denim jeans that fit right, feel comfortable, and look good for every occasion.
-That is, until you see the dye bleeding onto everything from your sneakers to your sweater—and even your skin.
+There's nothing quite like finding the perfect pair of dark denim jeans that fit just right, feel comfortable, and look good for every occasion.
+That is, until you see the dye bleeding onto everything from your sneakers to your sweater—and sometimes even your skin.
 Unfortunately, the indigo dye that's used to create that inky, dark look is notorious for bleeding.
 This can also happen after several washes and with high-end designer denim, too.
-But before you lose all hope, we're here to tell you that there are things you can do to prevent your dark jeans from losing their dye, and keep them looking brand new.
+But before you lose all hope, we're here to tell you that there are things you can do to prevent your dark jeans from losing their dye and keep them looking brand new.
 Better yet, washing new jeans entails little more than a simple cold cycle in the washing machine to a more involved vinegar soak in a bucket or the bathtub.

 Keep scrolling to learn how to avoid fabric bleeding on your dark denim jeans.

 Wash New Jeans

-We know you can't wait to give your new denim its shining moment in your closet, but the first step in ensuring your jeans remain transfer-free is to wash 'em right away.
-Most jeans have a disclaimer tag indicating that the indigo dye process used to manufacture the jeans will cause the color to bleed, and to wash them pronto.
+We know you can't wait to give your new denim its shining moment in your closet, but the first step in ensuring your jeans remain transfer-free is to wash them right away.
+Most jeans have a disclaimer tag indicating that the indigo dye process used to manufacture the jeans will cause the color to bleed and to wash them pronto.
 Wash your dark denim jeans inside out with cold water, as it's more gentle on fabric dyes and hot water will cause your jeans to shrink.
 To be on the safe side, wash the jeans by themselves without any other clothes in the machine on the first go-round of washing them.
 This will ensure that any dye released in the wash cycle won't stain your other clothing.

 Add Vinegar to Your Cold Water Rinse